Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2.3 Slope Properties

-The Slope Properties dialog is used for entering the data for Rock Unit Weight, Water Parameters and Rock Material Strength if the Block Flexure Toppling is enabled.
+The Slope Properties dialog is used for entering the data for Rock Unit Weight, Water Parameters and Rock Material Strength if Block Flexure Toppling is enabled.

 • Material Strength